|

 the foundation council.
 This provision must also be expressly

 established in the foundation charter.
+V. REGISTRATION FEES AND TAXES V. A. LOW SETTING-UP COSTS

-Private foundations in Panama
+AND MAINTENANCE FEES Private foundations in Panama

 only pay registration fees and annual taxes equivalent to